sib-swiss/gsoc-2017/README.md

 The following page presents SIB's application for Google Summer of Code.
 It's based on https://github.com/coala/projects.git

-The rests of this README is directly from COALA:
+The rest of this README is directly from COALA: